List of NHL goaltenders with 300 wins: Prominent goaltenders

 Martin Brodeur is the all-time leader with 691 career regular season victories.
 He set the NHL record for wins on March 17, 2009, when he broke Patrick Roy's record of 551 wins.
 In reaching the 691 wins, Brodeur had eight seasons with at least 40 wins; no other goaltender has had more than three seasons with at least 40 wins.
 Brodeur credited his durability, noting he was fortunate to avoid suffering any serious injuries during his career, while having the ability to play in excess of 70 games per season for 10 consecutive years.
 In 2024, Marc-Andre Fleury surpassed Patrick Roy's 551 wins to become the NHL's second-winningest goaltender.
 Andrei Vasilevskiy was the fastest goaltender to reach the 300-win mark, achieving the milestone in his 490th game.

 Only eighteen goaltenders on this list have won at least 300 games on one team: Martin Brodeur (New Jersey Devils), Marc-Andre Fleury (Pittsburgh Penguins), Terry Sawchuk (Detroit Red Wings), Jacques Plante (Montreal Canadiens), Tony Esposito (Chicago Blackhawks), Chris Osgood (Detroit Red Wings), Jonathan Quick (Los Angeles Kings), Miikka Kiprusoff (Calgary Flames), Billy Smith (New York Islanders), and Olaf Kolzig (Washington Capitals); and only eight of those goaltenders on this list (Turk Broda (Toronto Maple Leafs), Mike Richter (New York Rangers), Pekka Rinne (Nashville Predators), Carey Price (Montreal Canadiens), Tuukka Rask (Boston Bruins) Henrik Lundqvist (New York Rangers), Andrei Vasilevskiy (Tampa Bay Lightning), and Connor Hellebuyck (Winnipeg Jets)) have played all their games with one team.
 Brodeur played his first 1,259 games for the New Jersey Devils and only his final seven games with the St. Louis Blues.

 If one combines both their NHL and World Hockey Association (WHA) statistics, Gerry Cheevers (329), Mike Liut (325), and Bernie Parent (304) would have at least 300 wins as well.

-Six goaltenders on this list remain active in the 2024–25 NHL season: Sergei Bobrovsky, Marc-Andre Fleury, Connor Hellebuyck, Jonathan Quick, Andrei Vasilevskiy and Frederik Andersen.
+Five goaltenders on this list remain active in the 2025–26 NHL season: Sergei Bobrovsky, Connor Hellebuyck, Jonathan Quick, Andrei Vasilevskiy and Frederik Andersen.

-Eighteen of the goaltenders on this list have been elected to the Hockey Hall of Fame, the most recent being 2023 inductee Henrik Lundqvist.
+Twenty of the goaltenders on this list have been elected to the Hockey Hall of Fame, the most recent being Carey Price of the Montreal Canadiens and Pekka Rinne of the Nashville Predators, who were both inducted in 2026.

 The 42 goaltenders who have 300 NHL wins consist of 22 Canadians, seven Americans (Craig Anderson, Tom Barrasso, Connor Hellebuyck, Ryan Miller, Jonathan Quick, Mike Richter, John Vanbiesbrouck), four Finns (Miikka Kiprusoff, Kari Lehtonen, Tuukka Rask, Pekka Rinne), four Russians (Sergei Bobrovsky, Nikolai Khabibulin, Evgeni Nabokov, Andrei Vasilevskiy), two Czechs (Dominik Hasek, Tomas Vokoun), one German (Olaf Kolzig), one Swede (Henrik Lundqvist) and one Dane (Frederik Andersen).

 According to Brent Sutter, who coached Brodeur and Kiprusoff, and played with Ed Belfour and Billy Smith, goaltenders who reach 300 wins are all highly competitive athletes: "They were guys that every game, you knew you could count on them."